Speak to an expert

 How loud is an air source heat pump?

-We go into heat pump noise here but, essentially, heat pumps aren’t loud for two reasons:
+We go into heat pump noise here in more detail but essentially, heat pumps aren’t loud for two reasons:

 At 3 metres, the sound pressure is often around 38 dBA, which is about the same as the sound of leaves swaying in the wind or the gentle hush of a library.